Network Inventory Advisor:

 Ads on belarc-advisor.org

-Network Inventory Advisor: PC inventory software with multiple OS support
+Network Inventory Advisor: free PC inventory software with multiple OS support